Phase 1

 👉 If unsure, do not rush.
 This decision has long-term consequences.

-🚫 Common mistakes in Step 3
+🚫 Common mistakes in this Step

 - Choosing the cheapest private plan without checking university acceptance